-Second case: a university assigns a subject invention to a company, under the cover of an exclusive license that grants substantial rights in the patent to the company–telltale signs: the license grants an exclusive right to all rights of the patent, reserves only noncommercial, educational, and government rights, and gives the company the right to enforce the patent and to sublicense.
+Second case: a university assigns a subject invention to a company, under the cover of an exclusive license that grants all substantial rights in the patented invention to the company–telltale signs: the license grants an exclusive right to all rights of the patented invention, reserves only noncommercial, educational, and government rights, and gives the company the right to enforce the patent and to sublicense.
 These are typical terms for a university exclusive license.
 In that case, regardless of the label put on the document, the transaction involves an assignment of patent rights.
-If that’s the case, then the company ends up being “subject to the same provisions as the contractor.“ The consequence of assignment is that the company accepts limitations on assignment and on the use of royalties (as well as the requirement to prefer small businesses in any licensing–which would apply to any sublicensing clause).
+If that’s the case, then the company ends up being “subject to the same provisions as the [nonprofit] contractor.”
+The consequence of assignment is that the company accepts limitations on assignment and on the use of royalties (as well as the requirement to prefer small businesses in any licensing–which would apply to any sublicensing clause).

 As an aside, you can see how universities avoid compliance with (k)(4), which requires a preference for small businesses in licensing–just grant an exclusive license to the subject invention, and give the licensee the right to sublicense, and leave it at that.
 The university has given up the right to license small businesses (the license is exclusive but for noncommercial uses) and the university does not require the exclusive licensee to give a preference in any sublicensing to small businesses.
 In this way universities mock the small business preference objective.